languagetool-org/languagetool/trunk/JLanguageTool/README.txt

 TODO:
  -GUI: icon in window corner, better icon for system tray -Externalize strings in Main
+ -Auto-reload rules if file timestamp has changed?
- -clean up rule descriptions so that they coherently contain the error or the rule (e.g. "did + baseform" vs. "did + non-baseform") -use Java 1.5 generics everywhere (maybe also instead of arrays?)
+ -check if and how unification can be added to the XML rules -check if there's a nice design that lets us extends PatternRule and PatternRuleLoader to make them more powerful, but without having all features in these classes -clean up rule descriptions so that they coherently contain the error or the rule (e.g. "did + baseform" vs. "did + non-baseform") -use Java 1.5 generics everywhere (maybe also instead of arrays?)